Stripe Atlas gives entrepreneurs access to the basic building blocks for starting a global internet business. Specifically, Atlas helps you:

 You can apply directly and we’ll respond within two weeks.

-Be invited by a current Atlas user
+Be invited by a current Stripe Atlas user

 If you know a current Atlas user, they can invite you to join.
 They can also tell you more about their experience with Atlas.

-Be invited by an Atlas network partner
+Be invited by a Stripe Atlas network partner